 The risks associated with a D&E abortion procedure include:

 - Injury to the uterine lining or cervix

 - A hole in the wall of the uterus (uterine perforation)

 Your Next Step

-Before you make an appointment with an abortion clinic, get a pre-abortion screening from Mosaic PHC.
+Before you make an appointment with an abortion clinic, get a pre-abortion screening from Mosaic Health.
 We offer free and confidential pregnancy testing to confirm your pregnancy.
 If you get a positive test result, you can receive a free and confidential ultrasound screening.

 You’ll find out if your pregnancy is viable and how far along you are.

 We’re ready to help you make this difficult decision.
 Don’t go it alone.
 Make an appointment today.